 2.1 What is a graph?

 For example, you could represent a road map with a node for each city and an edge for each road between cities.
-Or you could represent a social network using a node for each person, with an edge between two people if they are friends and no edge otherwise.
+Or you could represent a social network using a node for each person, with an edge between two people if they are friends.

 In some graphs, edges have attributes like length, cost, or weight.
-For example, in a road map, the length of an edge might represent the distance between two cities, or the travel time.
+For example, in a road map, the length of an edge might represent distance between cities or travel time.
 In a social network there might be different kinds of edges to represent different kinds of relationships: friends, business associates, etc.